-- have an overall GPA of at least 2.5 on 4.0 scale.
-(All hours attempted are used in calculation of overall GPA.) - file written application with the School of Nursing.
+- 1. have an overall GPA of at least 2.5 on 4.0 scale.
+(All hours attempted are used in calculation of overall GPA.) - file an online application with the School of Nursing.
 Consult academic adviser or BSN Coordinator.
-For information regarding BSN courses on the Dothan campus, please contact the School of Nursing at (334) 983-6556 EXT 1435.Deadlines for receipt of BSN applications are March 15 for fall semester and Sept.
+Deadlines for receipt of BSN applications are March 15 for fall semester and Sept.
 15 for spring semester.
 Registered Nurse students enrolling in the RN Mobility track should contact the RN Mobility Assistant Coordinator for admission times. - 3. have successfully completed general studies courses.
 A grade of C or above is required in many of these courses.
 For additional information, contact the office of the BSN Program Coordinator or visit the School of Nursing website at www.troy.edu. - have a current, unencumbered RN license in state of clinical practice if student is entering the RN Mobility course sequence. - 5. be able to achieve certain core performance standards required by the duties of the nursing profession. - 6.
 If transferring from another school of nursing, submit a letter from the dean/department chair of that school stating that the student was eligible for continuation in the school.
-Students transferring from another school of nursing who are not or were not eligible to continue in the nursing program in which they are/were enrolled are not eligible for admission to Troy University's BSN program unless they first completed an associate degree program from a regionally accredited institution and/or Accreditation Commission for Education in Nursing (ACEN) accreditation and are registered nurses.
+Students transferring from another school of nursing who are not or were not eligible to continue in the nursing program in which they are/were enrolled are not eligible for admission to Troy University's BSN program unless they first completed an associate degree program from a regionally accredited institution and/or a nationally accredited nursing program (ACEN, CCNE, CNEA) and are registered nurses.